ShahdElkatsha/transportation/README.md

 # transportation

-A new Flutter project.
+A Flutter project about transportation system among Egypt

-## Getting Started

-This project is a starting point for a Flutter application.
+## In this project
+- drawer
+- dropDown menu
+- app router
+- listView
+- gridView
+- screenShot widget
+- mvvm pattern
+- dio
+- state management

 A few resources to get you started if this is your first Flutter project: